The green leaves of rhubarb are poisonous, so when prepping rhubarb, make sure to discard any remnants of leaves.

 - 1 pie dough recipe for top and bottom crust

-1 Roll out one ball of pie dough on a lightly floured surface to 12-inch diameter.
+1 Roll out one pie dough and line the bottom of a pie pan: Roll out one ball of pie dough on a lightly floured surface to 12-inch diameter.
 Line the bottom of a 9-inch pie pan with the dough.
 Chill in refrigerator while you prepare the fruit.